gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Log in
 1. Go to the [Data Aggregator DAGI website](https://dagi.gbif.ch/sign-in){:target="_blank"}.
-2. Insert your login details in the corresponding field.
+2. Insert your login details in the corresponding fields.
-  - After signing in, you arrive on your institution page, which can be seen only the users registered in your institution.
+  - After signing in, you have access to your institution page of DAGI, which can be seen only by the users registered in your institution.

 There are two different views on your institution page:

   - **[Datasets](#datasets-view)**: displays all the **datasets** of your institution already added in DAGI.
   - **[Administration](#administration-view)**: ⚠️visible only to _Collection Digitizers_ ⚠️, displays all **users** already added to your institution.

-Additionnally, there are two icons opening the pages on the SwissNatColl portal with this guide and tutorial material to help you using DAGI.
+Additionnally, there are two icons opening the pages on the SwissNatColl portal with support material to help you using DAGI.

-  - **[Guide](#guide)**: opens the *How to publish data with the Data Aggregator* **page** on the SwissNatColl hosted portal
+  - **[Guide](#guide)**: opens the *How to publish data with the Data Aggregator* **page** on the SwissNatColl hosted portal (this page)
   - **[Tutorials](#tutorials)**: opens the *Tutorial sessions for the Data Aggregator users* **page** on the SwissNatColl hosted portal

 ## Add a new dataset